Melania Trump: First lady in Manhattan

 After Donald's inauguration as president on January 20, 2017, Melania announced that she would not move to Washington, D.C., with him, instead staying in Manhattan so Barron could finish the school year there.
 Remaining in New York also allowed her to introduce her son to the White House gradually so as not to overwhelm him.
 According to biographer Mary Jordan, a Pulitzer Prize-winning Washington Post journalist, "Melania also used this time to negotiate new terms for her prenuptial agreement with Donald to reflect the changes in their lives since it was signed and to ensure that Barron would receive a suitable inheritance."
-(Mrs. Trump's spokesperson dismissed Jordan's book as "belonging in the fiction genre.")
+(Mrs. Trump's spokesperson dismissed Jordan's book as "belonging in the fiction genre".)

-Melania was the second foreign-born woman to hold the title of first lady after Louisa Adams, who was born in England, and Melania was the first naturalized citizen to hold the title.
-She has said that she can speak English, Italian, French, and German in addition to her native Slovene, but in public she has only spoken English and Slovene.
-She was also the second Roman Catholic first lady of the United States, after Jacqueline Kennedy.

 Melania's absence from the White House caused speculation that her stepdaughter Ivanka would serve as an acting first lady.
 As time went by, members of the administration's staff like her assistant, Stephanie Winston Wolkoff, grew unhappy with Melania's absence, as it gave the impression of marital issues and prevented her from exercising a calming influence over the president.
 She also stoked resentment among many of the people in New York, who predominantly opposed the Trumps, because of the costs and traffic issues caused by the Secret Service presence.
 The Secret Service itself also faced logistical issues from the repeated travel to New York.
 Having a Secret Service detail was not a major adjustment for Melania though, as she had spent years around her husband's security team.
 She was given the Secret Service code name "Muse" to go along with the president's name "Mogul".
 Being first lady came with another drawback for Melania, as she was expected to speak on serious topics such as immigration policy and had little control over how her media appearances were handled, which was a different experience than she had as a model.